NFL DFS picks, Ravens vs. Steelers: Top daily Fantasy football lineups for 'SNF'

 DFS millionaire Mike McClure shares his NFL DFS picks for Steelers vs. Ravens on 'Sunday Night Football'

 The Baltimore Ravens travel to take on the Pittsburgh Steelers in the Week 18 edition of 'Sunday Night Football' at 8:20 p.m.
 ET.
 Daily Fantasy players should have no concerns about motivation in this one as both teams are win-and-in as they compete for the AFC North title.
 The NFL DFS players pool for this matchup also got a boost as Lamar Jackson (back) returned to practice this week and is set to play, joining other big names like Derrick Henry, Aaron Rodgers and Jaylen Warren in this matchup.
-Potential sleepers include Adam Thielen, Pat Freiermuth and Jonnu Smith.
+Potential sleepers include Adam Thielen, Pat Freiermuth and Jonnu Smith as Baltimore wideout Rashod Bateman and Pittsburgh receiver Roman Wilson are both inactive.

 How should you build your NFL DFS lineups for 'Sunday Night Football,' and which sleepers should factor into your NFL DFS strategy?
 Before making any Steelers vs. Ravens NFL DFS picks, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.